flyingmachine/brave-clojure-web/content/do-things.md

 great place to start would be to refactor out the `loop` in the `hit` function.
 Or, write out some project Euler challenges.
 Write *anything*.

+The [Clojure Cheatsheet](http://clojure.org/cheatsheet) is a great reference listing all the built-in functions which operate on the data structures we covered.

 In the next update, I'll include some project ideas and guidance.
 In the mean time, you can also check out